Terpineol

 Terpineol has a pleasant odor similar to lilac and is a common ingredient in perfumes, cosmetics, and flavors. α-Terpineol is one of the two most abundant aroma constituents of lapsang souchong tea; the α-terpineol originates in the pine smoke used to dry the tea. (+)-α-Terpineol is a chemical constituent of skullcap.

+α-Terpineol has an aroma described as "pine, terpenic, lilac, citrus, woody, floral, resinous, cooling, lemon, lime".
+Whilst both enantiomers of α-terpineol exhibit a floral lilac aroma, the laevo form (−)-α-terpineol, is reportedly more terpenic.
+The aroma of β-terpineol is described as "pungent, earthy, woody"..
+The aroma of γ-terpineol is "pine, floral, lilac".
+The aroma of 4-terpinenol (also known as terpinen-4-ol or 4-carvomenthenol), is described as "peppery, woody, earthy, musty, sweet, mentholic, citrus, terpenic, spicy".

 Synthesis and biosynthesis

 Although it is naturally occurring, terpineol is commonly manufactured from alpha-pinene, which is hydrated in the presence of sulfuric acid.

 An alternative route starts from limonene: